|

 is your success rate?

 A: BCA collects about half of all claims it lists.
-The national
+But this can

 Q: How do you go about collecting?

-the consumer's federal law to the letter, with our own sense of decency and a appeal to the debtor's sense of
+federal law to the letter, with our own sense of decency and a appeal to the debtor's sense of fair play.

 Q: How much do you charge?